Arunabhagit/Data-Driven-E-Commerce-Sales-Analysis/README.md

 # Tools Used

-1. E-Commerce Store Dataset with 9994 Rows and 21 Columns
+Dataset: E-Commerce Store dataset with 9,994 rows and 21 columns.

-2. For Statistical insights I used  plotly Library Function.
-Read about Plotly Library from here https://plotly.com/python/
+Programming Language: Python.

+Visualization Library: Used Plotly for statistical insights.
+Learn more about Plotly here.

-3. I used Google Colab for Coding
+Development Environment: Google Colab for coding.

 # Data Cleaning